Preparing for Emergencies

 In the Event of a Tsunami

-In the event of a tsunami warning, the City siren will be activated.
-The City's siren is tested on the first Wednesday of each month at 11:00 am with a series of blasts.
-If you hear a series of siren blasts at any other time and are located in a tsunami inundation zone (PDF), or anytime you feel an earthquake, do not wait...move immediately to higher ground.
+Warnings - In the event of a tsunami warning, the City siren will be activated.
+If you hear a series of siren blasts and are located in a tsunami inundation zone (PDF), or anytime you feel an earthquake, do not wait...move immediately to higher ground.